-The working age population (age 16 to 64) as a proportion of the population is slightly lower than the regional and national averages, whilst those over 65 also represent a lower percentage of the population than regional and national averages.
-Over 85's represent 2.3% of the population compared to 2.5% nationally.
+The working age population (age 16 to 64) as a proportion of the population is slightly lower than the regional and national averages, whilst those over 65 also represent lower percentage of the а population than regional and national averages.
+Over 85's represents 2.3% of the population compared to 2.5% nationally.
 Under 16s are higher than regional and national averages.

-The population is expected to increase to 207,091 by 2043.
-There is expected to be a high increase in those residents aged 80 and over from 8,800 in 2018 to 14,935 in 2043, with resulting increases in demand for health and social care services.
+There is expected to be a high increase in those residents aged 80 and over from 8,800 in 2018 to 14,935 in 2043.